-The links below provide download access for a new tidal current atlas for the Salish Sea in PDF format.
+The links below provide download access for an updated tidal current atlas for the Salish Sea in PDF format.
 This new atlas follows the same basic structure and function of the 1984 DFO Current Atlas Vol 3: fixed hourly current maps with accompaning calendar look-up tables.

 The updated tidal current maps are generated using Matlab and the tidal model of Foreman et. al. (2004).
-The first Volume 1 covers the same geographic region of the original, including Victoria, the San Juan Islands, the Gulf Islands, and the southern Strait of Georgia.
+Volume 1 covers the same geographic region as the original, including Victoria, the San Juan Islands, the Gulf Islands, and the southern Strait of Georgia.
 Volume 2 covers Puget Sound and Volume 3 the northern sections of the Strait of Georgia.
-Volumes 4 and 5 are coming soon.
+Volume 4 covers the Discovery and Broughton Islands.
+Volume 5 is under development.

 Salish Sea Tidal Current Atlas - Volume 1 (PDF) This volume covers the region from Victoria to the Southern Strait of Georgia, including the San Juan and Gulf Islands.
 The PDF file is 363 pages and 170 MB (large).
 Save the PDF file to a computer, phone, or tablet.
 Save trees by not printing.
 Single (smaller) sub-region (A, B, C, etc.) PDF files are also available, see below.

-Calendar Lookup Tables for Volume 1: A set of calendar based lookup tables to link dates and times to maps found in SSTCA Volume 1, year specific.
+Calendar Lookup Tables for Volume 1 (and 3): A set of calendar based lookup tables to link dates and times to maps found in SSTCA Volume 1, year specific.

 SSTCA Volume 1 Calendar Lookup Tables - 2026 (PDF)